lunduniversity/hello-scala.g8/README.md

 ## Usage

-You need to have Scala tools installed as described in the "Preparations" section below.
+You need to have Scala tools installed as described in the [Preparations](https://github.com/lunduniversity/hello-scala.g8#preparations-install-scala-tools) section below.
 Then you can use this template in terminal or within VS Code with Scala (Metals), as follows.

 ### In terminal
 Copy-paste or type each line at a time followed by enter, after waiting for each command to finnish: